 People’s Republic of China

-After the establishment of diplomatic relations, in 1974, the Embassy of Brazil in Beijing and the Embassy of China in Brasília were opened.
-Brazil has Consulates General in Shanghai, Guangzhou, and Hong Kong.
+Brazil-China relations were established in 1974, when the Embassy of Brazil in Beijing and the Embassy of China in Brasília were opened.
+Brazil has Consulates General in Shanghai, Guangzhou and Hong Kong.
 China has Consulates General in Rio de Janeiro, São Paulo and Recife.

 Chronology of bilateral relations